kishorecheerala/Exam-Center-Allocation/README.md

 # Exam Center Allocation

-Simple Exam Center Allocation bases on a location Project using HTML Java Script
+Simple Exam Center Allocation based on a location Project was designed using HTML Java Script